tbhb/stored_session/README.md

 Encrypted, database-backed [session store](https://guides.rubyonrails.org/security.html#session-storage) for [Rails](https://rubyonrails.org).
 It is a modernization of the [activerecord-session_store](https://github.com/rails/activerecord-session_store) gem that was previously extracted from Rails.
 Stored Session is encrypted by default and is tested with MySQL, PostgreSQL, and SQLite against Rails 8+.

 > [!WARNING]
 > This gem is currently in active development and should be considered alpha software.
 The API and functionality are subject to change without notice until a stable 1.0 release.
+See the [roadmap](https://github.com/users/tbhb/projects/6/views/1) for more details.

-## Features and roadmap
+## Features

 - [x] Compact, encrypted serialization with [MessagePack](https://msgpack.org/) (inspired by [Solid Cache](https://github.com/rails/solid_cache))
-- [x] Built-in [ActiveJob](https://edgeguides.rubyonrails.org/active_job_basics.html) job for expiring inactive sessions
+- [x] Built-in job for expiring inactive sessions
 - [x] Tested with MySQL, PostgreSQL, and SQLite
 - [x] Instrumentation with [ActiveSupport::Notifications](https://guides.rubyonrails.org/active_support_instrumentation.html)
+- [ ] Privacy-friendly, indexed session metadata (IP, user agent, geocoding)
+- [ ] Callbacks for session operations
+- [ ] Session statistics
+- [ ] Support for dedicated sessions database
+- [ ] Testing framework helpers
 - [ ] Installation generator
-- [ ] Rake tasks for session maintenance
-- [ ] Support for dedicated sessions database
-- [ ] Session metadata tracking (IP address, user agent, geocoding)
-- [ ] Integration test helpers for Minitest and RSpec
+- [ ] Full demo application
-- [ ] `stored_session_web` gem for monitoring and administration
+- [ ] `stored_session_web` gem for monitoring and maintenance

+See [the roadmap](https://github.com/users/tbhb/projects/6/views/1) for the complete list of planned and in-progress features.

 ## Prerequisites